-Homelessness Prevention provides housing relocation, stabilization services and short-and medium-term rental assistance necessary to prevent an individual or family from moving into an emergency shelter or another place described in Category 1 of the Defining "Homeless" Rule, see Table 6.2.
-The cost of homelessness prevention is only eligible to help the participant regain stability in the program participant's current permanent housing or move into other permanent housing and achieve stability in the housing.
+Homelessness Prevention provides housing relocation, stabilization services and shortand medium-term rental assistance necessary to prevent an individual or family from moving into an emergency shelter or another place described in Category 1 of the Defining "Homeless" Rule, see Table 6.2.
+The cost of homelessness prevention are only eligible to help the participant regain stability in the program participant's current permanent housing or move into other permanent housing and achieve stability in the housing.
 ESG financial assistance cannot be provided to a program participant receiving the same type of assistance for the same period of time from another public program.

-ESG Homelessness Prevention - Eligible Activities
+Table 5.4ESG Homelessness Prevention - Eligible Activiti

 Housing Relocation & Stabilization Services

 Short- and/or Medium-Term Rental Assistance